Soft graviton exchange and the information paradox: Discussion and conclusions

-In this paper, we have argued that the geometric optics approximation of Hawking is invalid when the wavefronts are traced back to the region near the central causal diamond (see \figref{fig:hawking1976}); this is owed to the strong gravitational interactions in this region.
-To repair this problem, we studied $2 \rightarrow 2$ scattering mediated by virtual gravitons, near this region; this near horizon region is curved and the familiar eikonal phase around flat space does not capture this physics.
-We found that there is a remarkable limit in quantum gravity, namely the $\sqrt{s}\gg\gamma M_{Pl}$ regime near the black hole horizon, where an infinite number of graviton exchange diagrams can be resummed exactly in $\gamma \sim M_{Pl}/M_{BH}$.
-We name this the \textit{black hole eikonal phase} of quantum gravity.
-Only upon this resummation does one recover a scattering matrix that is a pure phase, a unitary one.
-This may be seen as vindication for popular belief that semi-classical gravity or perturbative corrections thereof are insufficient to resolve the information paradox.
-While in this paper we have only study the elastic $2\rightarrow 2$ amplitudes which are naturally suppressed at high energies, the effective field theory we set up captures exponentially many such general $2\rightarrow N$ amplitudes, and leave these amplitudes for future work.
-We expect that these conspire to provide for a resolution to the information paradox.
-Moreover, our calculation has explicitly ignored any potential Planckian physics (by the choice that impact parameters be larger than Planck length).
-Therefore, it also confirms the expectation that the information problem is an emergent one arising at scales of the order of the Schwarzschild radius.
-The calculation also forces us to conclude that the non-renormalisability of quantum gravity is irrelevant to the resolution of the information paradox; ultraviolet completions are hidden in the hard sector, whereas the calculation forced us to consider soft gravitons with vanishing momenta in all the ladder diagrams.
+Moreover, our calculation explicitly ignores any potential Planckian physics (by the choice that impact parameters be larger than Planck length).
+Ultraviolet completions are hidden in the hard sector, whereas the calculation forced us to consider soft gravitons with vanishing momenta in all the ladder diagrams.
 Given the universality of the result, the problem of unitarity (in effective field theory) itself does not seem to guide us to a specific ultraviolet completion of quantum gravity.
 Nevertheless, there is a clear path to include sub-leading corrections arising from the transverse scalar field $\mathcal{K}$, the odd-parity graviton mode, and the sub-leading contributions in the black hole eikonal limit.
 None of these may be analytically re-summable to all orders, but the techniques developed in this article certainly lay the path for order-by-order inclusions of these effects, in perturbation theory.
 It is not impossible or unreasonable that a theory such as String Theory may emerge in the ultraviolet \cite{deHaro:1998tj, deHaroOlle:1997hx}.

 Of course, in addition to the shortcomings pointed out in the companion article \cite{Gaddam:2020rxb}, a natural complaint that may be raised is that the apparent horizon is radically different in nature to a Schwarzschild horizon.
 This is a complaint that may have been raised against Hawking's computation too.
 Even for collapsing black holes, provided they are large enough, this is expected to be a reliable approximation.